About Massachusetts General Hospital

 The innovative approach at MGH often stems from its vast research arm.

 MGH has the largest hospital-based research team in the U.S. with a budget of more than $900 million in 2018.

 The research community includes more than 8,500 people spread across 30 departments around the hospital campus.

 Breaking new ground is nothing new at MGH, which covers cardiovascular research, human genetics, regenerative medicine, transplantation biology, cancer care and medical imaging.

 The Vaccine and Immunotherapy Center, for example, recently uncovered a novel, two-agent immunotherapy drug combination for mesothelioma that has shown tremendous potential.
 It may soon move to human clinical trials.

-Disclaimer: Massachusetts General Hospital has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. Massachusetts General Hospital has no professional affiliation with Asbestos.com.

 Share this article